Boone Dam Project

 - Boat ramp extension just north of Devault Bridge, also along the right riverbank

 In addition, TVA installed several buoy markers on Boone Lake to designate areas that present potential hazards to boaters because of rocks, tree stumps and debris uncovered by the shallow water.
-To protect the public during project construction, TVA has installed buoy markers and barricade floats in the dam forebay area an average about 300 feet upstream of the dam, and also in the tailwater area about 1,200 feet downstream.
+To protect the public during project construction, TVA installed buoy markers and barricade floats in the dam forebay area an average about 300 feet upstream of the dam, and also in the tailwater area about 1,200 feet downstream.